dangerfarms/newcomers-guide/section-2/2-Workflow/README.md

 6. Move your ticket to 'For testing', and either comment on the ticket @mentioning one of the gluers, or let us know you are done on slack.

 > **Note** If you are stuck with anything for over 15 minutes, let one of the gluers know on slack.

+# Commitment and payment

+> **Note** Everything in this chapter is subject to change.
+Please contact a gluer for up to date information.